conda-forge/staged-recipes/.github/pull_request_template.md

 - perl `@conda-forge/help-perl`
 - Julia `@conda-forge/help-julia`

-If your PR doesn't fall into those catagories please contact the full review team `@conda-forge/staged-recipes`.
+If your PR doesn't fall into those categories please contact the full review team `@conda-forge/staged-recipes`.
 -->

+Checklist

+- [ ] License file is packaged.
+- [ ] Source is from official source
+- [ ] Package does not vendor other packages
+- [ ] Build number is 0